safiyurrahman1/if-asc-wiki/download.markdown

 # Android

-Download the APK file below:
+Download the APK file here:
 [Click to Download](/IF_ASG_v1.2.apk).

 You may need to enable `Install from unknown sources` or something similar to install.

 After installation, close and relaunch the app twice to get the latest update.

+If you are using Android 13 or above, remember to enable notification permission for this app.
+Otherwise you will not be able to see any notifications sent by the app.

 # iOS